mcimini/GradualizerDynamicSemantics/GradualFpl_mechanized_proofs/README.md

-# A Gradualizer for the Dynamic Semantics of Gradually Typed Languages
+# A Gradualizer for the Dynamic Semantics of <br />
+# Gradually Typed Languages

 Author: Matteo Cimini (mcimini@indiana.edu)